cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - Diffie-Hellman now creates the primes and the generator according to standards for secure generators.

-- The checkbox "Special characters" within the dialog "Text Options" now offers some more characters by default.
+- Added the classic transposition ciphers scytale and rail fence (combined in one dialog) including the view and insertion of the key via icon.

+- Solitaire encryption: Dialogs are improved, display of "A" and "B" for the jockers instead of "53" and "54" (as in the original description), message is no longer limited to 64 kB, the key streams created can be stored.
+  Solitaire's manual analysis (reconstruction of the initial deck) is improved.

+- The permutation cipher now can be applied to hex files too.

+- The way, how a permutation is created from a key word, is now the same with all methods (double column transposition, ADFGVX).

+- Playfair encyrption offers further options (pre-formatting; differentiate whether to insert separators only between pairs of double characters or always when double characters follow each other in the plaintext).
+  This makes a difference when dealing with words like "BALLOON".

 - All specific options are now within the dialogs of the according methods.
   So we could get rid of the menu item "Further Options".

+- The checkbox "Special characters" within the dialog "Text Options" now offers some more characters by default.

 - The alphabet set in the dialog "Text Options" now affects almost all classic ciphers: Therefore all adapted methods now have a button to